iluwatar/java-design-patterns/virtual-proxy/README.md

 > A proxy that controls access to a resource that is expensive to create.

 **Programmatic Example**

+The Virtual Proxy design pattern in Java can optimize resource utilization and system performance.

 Consider an online video streaming platform where video objects are resource-intensive due to their large data size and required processing power.
 To efficiently manage resources, the system uses a virtual proxy to handle video objects.
 The virtual proxy defers the creation of actual video objects until they are explicitly required for playback, thus saving system resources and improving response times for users.